 BMW's 5 Series is the automaker's next step up in size and price from BMW's best-selling 3 Series.
-The entry level 528 is available as a sedan or wagon with a choice of rear- or all-wheel drive.
+The entry-level 528 is available as a sedan or wagon with a choice of rear- or all-wheel drive (xDrive).
+The 535 and 550i are covered separately in the Cars.com Research section.
 The 5 Series competes with luxury sedans like the Audi A6, Lexus GS and Acura RL.

-The 5 Series was given a going-over for 2008, when it received minor front, rear and side styling changes.
+The 5 Series received a going-over for 2008, when it received minor exterior styling changes.

 - LED turn signals

 - Rain-sensing wipers